-Matthew spent a summer and articled at the Ontario Ministry of Labour - Legal Services Branch, where he prosecuted Occupational Health and Safety and Employment Standards Act offences at the Ontario Court or Justice.
+Matthew received his Bachelor of Arts from the University of Toronto in 2015, and his Bachelor of Laws from the University of Toronto Faculty of Law in 2018.
+Matthew articled at the Ontario Ministry of Labour - Legal Services Branch, where he prosecuted Ontario Occupational Health and Safety and Employment Standards Act offences at the Ontario Court of Justice.
 He also represented the Director of Employment Standards at contested hearings at the Ontario Labour Relations Board.

 Matthew is a frequent contributor to Baker McKenzie's Canadian Labour and Employment Law blog.

-Matthew has a broad litigation practice, with a focus on labour, employment, and administrative law.
+Matthew also has a broad litigation practice, with a focus on labour and employment law.
 As a former Crown prosecutor, he particularly specializes in defending clients against Occupational Health and Safety Act charges.

 Professional Associations and Memberships

 - Toronto Advocates' Society

 - Ontario~Canada (2019)